tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risks.md

 In this section, we'll look at examples of risks involving personal data that can arise during research.
 Beyond the legal guidelines established by the GDPR, you as a researcher have an **ethical responsibility** to handle personal data with care.
 This means carefully pre-assessing each aspect of your study to evaluate potential risks that could arise.

-During this phase of planning, you need to be asking yourself:
+In this phase of planning, you need to ask yourself:
 <br>
 <br>